Research Institute for Advanced Studies (IAS)

 Prof. Claus Vögele, Head of the IAS and Dr. Sylvie Fromentin, IAS Project Manager

-Claus Vögele heads the Institute for Advanced Studies (IAS) since October 2022.
-The Professor of Clinical and Health Psychology has big plans for the initiative founded in 2020: “With the IAS, we want to help interdisciplinary thinking make its breakthrough at the University of Luxembourg,” Vögele says.
+Claus Vögele has headed the Institute for Advanced Studies (IAS) since 1 October 2022.
+The Professor of Clinical and Health Psychology has ambitious plans for the initiative founded in 2020.
+“With the IAS, we want to help interdisciplinary thinking make its breakthrough at the University of Luxembourg,” Vögele says

 Contact